gauron99/timeLogger/README.md

 -- currently working on: highest on the list(or one of top 3)

+1. google chrome extension baby
-1. visually update log file (match "|" or something) to make it look more readable
+2. visually update log file (match "|" or something) to make it look more readable
-2. rework visual of 'running' state of app
+3. rework visual of 'running' state of app
-3. make word wrap for Last shown activity when its too long it overflows off the window
+4. make word wrap for Last shown activity when its too long it overflows off the window

 4. script to make log look prettier